CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 ## Software Development Methodologies
 #### What is the main goal of a retrospective meeting?
+    Gather data and insights from their team (what went well, what went poorly, etc.)
+    Discuss the data and insights and make action items around them.
+    Make a plan for improvements on the next sprint.

 ## Programming environment
 ### Unix

 #### What is UNIX and what is Linux?
+    Linux is an operating system built by Linus Torvalds at the University of Helsinki in 1991.
+    The UNIX OS was born in the late 1960s.
+AT&T Bell Labs released an operating system called Unix written in C, which allows quicker modification, acceptance, and portability.
 #### What do we call the shell in Linux?
+     Bash which stands for Bourne Again SHell, an enhanced version of the original Unix shell program, sh , written by Steve Bourne
 #### What does root means in a Linux environment?
+    root is the user name or account that by default has access to all commands and files on a Linux
 #### How do you access your personal files in Linux?
 #### How can you install an application in Linux?
+    sudo apt-get install file-name
 #### What is package management in Linux, what are repositories?
 #### How do you navigate in the filesystem with the command line?
+    use cd command to navigate between folders , and ls to list the content of the folder you are located in
 #### What does the following commands do: mkdir, rm, cat, cp, touch?
+    mkdir : creates a folder
+    rm : rm command is used to delete directories and the contents within them
+    cat: will show the content of a given file
+    cp: cp stands for copy.
+This command is used to copy files or group of files or directory.
+    touch: create files
 #### How can you look up what does a command do in Linux if you have no internet connection?
 #### What does the following commands do: head, tail, more, less?
+    head : head command is used to view the first lines of any text file
+    tail: the tail command will display the last ten lines of a text file
+    more: more command is used to view the text files in the command prompt
+    less: it is command line utility that displays the contents of a file or a command output, one page at a time
 #### How do you download a file from internet using the terminal?